Zyzonix/rpi-weatherstation/README.md

 ```
 $ sudo make setup
 ```
-Fill in the questions, check the console output of the setup script if there are no errors displayed, then the setup process was successful and the weatherstationsoftware is installed properly.
+Fill in the questions, check the console output of the setup script if there are no errors displayed, then the setup process was successful and the weather station software is installed properly.

 ### Controlling
 Initializing a testrun: